Friday, May 28, 2021

 The Social Dilemma - Sounds to me like a medical problem.

 If you're not familiar with the plot of docudrama "The Social Dilemma", go watch it now.
 If you haven't seen it, the short summary is the following: Social network sites get paid for you to watch their ads.
 The more ads they get you to see, the more they get paid.
-Their entire capitalistic inc3entive is to make you watch more of their ads.
+Their entire capitalistic incentive is to make you watch more of their ads.
 They work very, very, very hard to make this come true.
 They're really good at it.
 They suck you in and keep you doom-scrolling as long as they can.
 They don't care if it's bad for your health, they want those ad dollars.
 They want to increase their feed's 'stickiness.'
 They want your attention and they'll get it any way they can.

 And how do they get it?
-The don't create their own content... they entice you to scroll for content you've 'signed up' for.
+They don't create their own content... they entice you to scroll for content you've 'signed up' for.
 Content that your friends publish.
 Content that your favorite authors publish.
 Content that other famous people publish.
 That seems reasonable.
 Show me my subscribed content and show me some ads... seems just like TV.
 But no!
 The Social Networks are much more insidious.
 You don't actually get what you signed up for.
 They attempt to charge famous people money to show their published posts to their followers.
 In other words, wringing the audience for money from both ends... charging to show published musing, and charging for and showing ads to the audience.

 I'll say that again: Social Network feeds have been proven to be injurious to your health.[2]